Scott-Zuo/bis620.2022/README.md

 The goal of bis620.2022 is to generate accelerometry plot for dataset with time and 3-dimensional coordinates.
-It also includes a functionality of generating spectal signature plots.
-The dataset included in the package is from UKBiobank for examples
+It also includes a functionality of generating spectral signature plots.
+The dataset `ukb_accel` included in the package is from UKBiobank for examples and practice use.

 ## Installation